 • What other debts am I paying?
 If you’re paying off a car, student loans or credit cards, consider the interest rate attached to them.
 You might be better off getting any other debts down to zero before shifting your attention to your mortgage.

 • Would I be better off investing the extra cash?
-Save money by eliminating debt, or earn money by finding good investment opportunities?
+Should you save money by eliminating debt, or earn money by finding good investment opportunities?
 That’s a big question that doesn’t necessarily have an easy answer.
-Those with a decent risk tolerance — and a long time horizon — might opt for putting money in the stock market in the hopes of generating a bigger return.
-On the other hand, eliminating debt frees up your budget and lowers the cost of any future debt you take on.
+Those with a decent risk tolerance — and a long time horizon — might opt for putting money in the stock market.
+On the other hand, getting rid of mortgage debt frees up your budget and could lower the cost of any future debt you take on.

 Bottom line